-Gunjan is an Economic and Social Research Council (ESRC) postdoctoral fellow, leading an ESRC-funded project Rural youth identities in India: Exploring intersections of nation, gender and technology in areas of civil unrest.
-Her doctoral research focused on the production, performance and navigation of Adivasi (Scheduled Tribe) identities in contexts of protracted violence in India, to understand social difference in national policy and local community contexts.
+Gunjan is a Lecturer in Education with a partial Research Fellowship Secondment to the project UK-India partnership: A research study to further gender equality in higher education in India.
+Prior to this, Gunjan was an Economic and Social Research Council (ESRC) postdoctoral fellow, leading an ESRC-funded project Rural youth identities in India: Exploring intersections of nation, gender and technology in areas of civil unrest.
+Her research has focused on the performance and navigation of Adivasi (Scheduled Tribe) identities in contexts of protracted violence in India, to understand the production of social difference in national policy and local community contexts.
 In engaging with concerns of equity and inclusion, Gunjan's work encourages a critical approach to social categories and understanding difference in the Global South.

 PhD in Education, Centre for International Education, University of Sussex, UK

 Research Fellow 'A research study to further gender equality in higher education in India'.

 Wadhwa, G. (2021) 'Ethics of positionality in capturing Adivasi youth 'voices' in a village community India', in Spencer, G. (ed.)
 Ethics and Integrity in Research with Children and Young People (Advances in Research Ethics and Integrity).
 Bingley, UK : Emerald Publishing Limited. , 7. pp. 89 - 103.
 ISBN 13: 978-1-80043-401-1.